 Better Finance Rates

 While a used car may initially cost less than a new one, the interest rate you pay likely will be higher.
 To begin with, you wouldn't get the low-interest financing or cash rebate that usually is offered as an incentive to new-car buyers.
 Furthermore, financial institutions generally charge a higher rate of interest on loans for used cars — usually a full percentage point or two.
 However, some of the automakers' certified pre-owned programs offer discount financing.

 When you buy a used car, you get the state of the art — of the year of the used car.
 Every model year, manufacturers add and adopt technologies and features to vehicles, either as standard or optional equipment, as a way to lure buyers to new cars.
 Those technologies may be safety breakthroughs or they may just be convenience gadgets.
 The only way to get the most advanced technology and the latest convenience features is with a new vehicle.
 Automotive electronics are evolving so rapidly that unless you buy a new car, your vehicle's technology is already outdated.

-Finally, some 1- and 2-year-old used cars on dealers' lots are former rental cars.
+Finally, some 1- and 2-year-old used cars at dealerships are former rental cars.
 Rental cars generally get considerable use and abuse in a short time, so they may not be good choices because of their mileage or warranty.
 Some leased vehicles may offer a better alternative.
 Leasing companies carefully inspect the vehicles before they put them up for sale.
 People who lease are charged for all necessary repairs.
 This policy encourages people who lease vehicles to take care of them.
 As a result, though, this option includes warranty considerations that you'll need to look into.